 The Territories

 Both Yukon and the Northwest Territories have seen their average year-on-year house prices go up.
-Since May 2021, the prices were up by 8% in Yukon and 7% in the Northwest Territories.
+The prices were up by 8% in Yukon and 7% in the Northwest Territories.
+It was recently reported that house prices in Whitehorse had climbed over $700.000.
 There is no data listed for Nunavut.

-What is predicted to happen in the second half of 2023?
+What is predicted to happen to real estate in Canada during the final months of 2024?

 Frequently Asked Questions